Agreed at the Committee Meeting of 6th February 2019 with revisions 5th January 2022 and 2nd May 2023

 2.3.
 Postponed Trophy races may be sailed as conditions permit in lieu of

-of the sailing of such a postponed trophy race will be made by email and
+sailing of such a postponed trophy race will be made by email and displayed on

 - Changes in Sailing Instructions